materialsvirtuallab/m3gnet/README.md

 print(f"Final energy is {final_energy.item(): .3f} eV/atom")
 ```

-We will see the following output:
+The output is as follows:
 ```
 Relaxed lattice parameter is  3.169 Å
 Final energy is -10.859 eV/atom
 ```
-The initial lattice parameter of 3.3 Å was successfully relaxed to 3.169 Å, close to the DFT value of 3.168 Å.
+The initial lattice parameter of 3.3 Å was successfully relaxed to 3.169 Å, close to the DFT value of 3.168 Å. The

-The final energy -10.859 eV/atom is also close to Materials Project DFT value of
+final energy -10.859 eV/atom is also close to Materials Project DFT value of
 [-10.8456 eV/atom](http://materialsproject.org/materials/mp-129/).

 The relaxation takes less than 20 seconds on a single laptop.

-Here are more comprehensive benchmarks for cubic crystals based on
+The table below provides more comprehensive benchmarks for cubic crystals based on
 [exp data on Wikipedia](http://en.wikipedia.org/wiki/Lattice_constant) and MP DFT data.
 The
 [Jupyter notebook](/examples/Cubic%20Crystal%20Test.ipynb) is in the [examples](/examples) folder.
-We only limit to
+This benchmark is
-cubic crystals since there is only one lattice parameter for comparison.
-However, M3GNet is not limited to cubic
+limite to cubic crystals for ease of comparison since there is only one lattice parameter.
+However, M3GNet is not
-systems of course (see [LFP example](/examples/Relaxation%20of%20LiFePO4.ipynb)).
+limited to cubic systems of course (see [LiFePO4 example](/examples/Relaxation%20of%20LiFePO4.ipynb)).

 | Material    | Crystal structure   |       a |    MP a |   Predicted a | % error vs Expt   | % error vs MP |
 |:------------|:--------------------|--------:|--------:|--------------:|:------------------|:--------------|